LLNL/b-mpi3/README.md

 In the current system, this is not very useful since only a handful of operations, which do not include communication or duplication, can be done.
 (An example is probing the `.size()` of the communicator.)
-Take into account that, for `h` it is also "too late" to produce a duplicate of the communicator.
+Take into account that, inside the `h` function it is also "too late" to produce a duplicate of the communicator.

 ## Communicator as an implementation detail